rm3l/maoni/README.md

 **You're good to go!** Maoni will take care of validating / collecting your users' feedbacks and call maoni-slack as needed.

-## Contribute and Improve maoni-slack!

-Contributions and issue reporting are more than welcome.
-So to help out, do feel free to fork this repo and open up a pull request.
-I'll review and merge your changes as quickly as possible.

-You can use [GitHub issues](https://github.com/rm3l/maoni-slack/issues) to report bugs.
-However, please make sure your description is clear enough and has sufficient instructions to be able to reproduce the issue.

 ## Caveats

 At this time, Slack Incoming Webhook integration does not provide any ways to upload images or files.